The many generations and branches of the Fairthine family can all place the origins of their surname with the ancient Anglo-Saxon

 surnames.
 Over the years, many variations of the name Fairthine were recorded, including Farthing, Fayting, Farthen, Farden, Fardon, Varthing, Vaytin, Fairthing, Fardin, Farthin and many more.

 Early Notables of the Fairthine family (pre 1700)

 Distinguished members of the family include John Fardon I (1700-1743), an English clockmaker was apprenticed to Thomas Gilkes of Sibford Gower and traded in Deddington from about 1723.
-His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in...
-Another 58 words (4 lines of text) are included under the topic Early Fairthine Notables in all our PDF Extended History products and printed products wherever possible.
+His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in London.
+He and his...
+Another 54 words (4 lines of text) are included under the topic Early Fairthine Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fairthine family to the New World and Oceana